-My research interests include large language models (LLMs), reinforcement learning, graph machine learning, and probabilistic risk modeling.
+My research interests include large language models (LLMs), agentic AI, reinforcement learning, graph machine learning, and probabilistic risk modeling.
 I am especially focused on questions of robustness, trustworthiness, and scalability in AI systems.
-Recent work includes a NeurIPS 2025 Workshop paper on LLM robustness under paraphrase stress tests, which developed a reproducible evaluation pipeline to probe surface-form brittleness in current models.
-Beyond AI for natural language, I explore opportunities to apply ML to scientific discovery, data-driven simulation, and decision support, with the broader goal of creating technologies that enhance resilience, safety, and societal well-being.
+Recent work includes a NeurIPS 2025 Workshop (Oral) paper on LLM robustness under paraphrase stress tests, which developed a reproducible evaluation pipeline to probe surface-form brittleness in current models.

 jm.navarro.carranza [at] gmail [dot] com